AdobeDocs/campaign-classic.pt-BR/help/web/using/use-cases--creating-overviews.md

 1. Digite **button** no campo **[!UICONTROL Style]**.

-   Esse estilo é mencionado no template **[!UICONTROL Single-page Web application]** selecionado anteriormente.
+   This style is referred to in the **[!UICONTROL Single-page Web application]** template selected previously.

    ![](assets/s_ncs_configuration_webapp_link.png)